An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

-When $V$ is the representation attached to an arithmetic object\footnote{For example, a number field, a Dirichlet character, an elliptic curve, a modular form, or much more generally -- in the spirit of the Langlands program -- an automorphic representation of a reductive group.} the $L$-function of the representation is typically equal to the $L$-function attached to that object; for example, taking $V = \qp(\chi)$ (that is, $V = \qp$ with $\mathscr{G}_{\Q}$ acting through the character $\chi$ via class field theory), one recovers the Dirichlet $L$-functions described above.
-See \cite{Bel09} for an introduction to these topics. \end{remark}
+When $V$ is the representation attached to an arithmetic object\footnote{For example, a number field, a Dirichlet character, an elliptic curve, a modular form, or much more generally -- in the spirit of the Langlands program -- an automorphic representation of a reductive group.}, the $L$-function of the representation is typically equal to the $L$-function attached to that object; for example, taking $V = \qp(\chi)$ (that is, $V$ is 1-dimensional, with $\mathscr{G}_{\Q}$ acting through the character $\chi$ via class field theory), one recovers the Dirichlet $L$-functions described above.
+See \cite{Bel09} for further introductions to these topics. \end{remark}